‘TWELVE STORIES OF RUSSIA’ by A. J. Perry: A Review, I Guess

 By STACEY MAZUR

-The book gives an insight into the life in Russia of the beginning of the 1990s, as it can be quite fairly regarded and truly considered a different country than the one it has now become.
+The book gives an insight into the life in Russia of the beginning of the 1990s, as it can be quite fairly regarded and truly considered a different country from the one it has now become.

 Through the eyes of a foreigner, a dialogue between cultures is provided, illustrating the manifold stereotypes about the American and Russian cultures alike—in a manner so humorous—that makes the reader (no matter how serious) smile involuntarily.